tdeekens/flopflip/readme.md

 ### `@flopflip/react-redux` & `@flopflip/react-broadcast` API & exports

 - `ConfigureFlopFlip` a component to configure flopflip with an adapter (alternative to the store enhancer)
-- `withFeatureToggle` a Higher-Order Component (HoC) to conditionally render components depending on feature toggle state
+- `branchOnFeatureToggle` a Higher-Order Component (HoC) to conditionally render components depending on feature toggle state
 - `injectFeatureToggle` a HoC to inject a feature toggle onto the `props` of a component
 - `injectFeatureToggles` a HoC to inject requested feature toggles from existing feature toggles onto the `props` of a component
 - `FeatureToggled` a component conditionally rendering its `children` based on the status of a passed feature flag